grant-h/ShannonBaseband/reversing/ghidra/ShannonLoader/README.md

 ## ShannonLoader

-A GHIDRA loader for Samsung's ``Shannon'' modem binaries.
+A GHIDRA loader for Samsung's "Shannon" modem binaries.
 These modem binaries can be found in Samsung factory firmware images within tar files like `CP_G973FXXU3ASG8_CP13372649_CL16487963_QB24948473_REV01_user_low_ship.tar.md5`.
 Extract this tar file into its two components, `modem.bin` and `modem_debug.bin`.
 Load `modem.bin` using GHIDRA after installing this extension.

 ## Notable Features
 * Image-agnostic run-time copy table processing (for a more accurate static modem image)